-Cantor Perry Fine, “The Voice” of Temple Beth Shalom in Livingston, will lead a two-session Zoomed NCJW-West Morris Our Jewish World program on Thursdays, November 12 and 19, at 1 p.m.
+Cantor Perry Fine, “The Voice” of Temple Beth Shalom in Livingston, led a two-session Zoomed NCJW-West Morris Our Jewish World program on Thursdays, November 12 and 19, at 1 p.m.

-examine the meteoric rise of music of the Mizrachi Jews—Jews whose families emigrated to Israel from Arab lands.
+examined the meteoric rise of music of the Mizrachi Jews—Jews whose families emigrated to Israel from Arab lands.
 As a reflection of their culture, this music is both passionate and captivating.
-Cantor Fine will share examples of this genre, featuring leading Mizrachi singers and composers, past and present, and also discuss the widespread influence of this music on Israeli popular culture today.
+Cantor Fine shared examples of this genre, featuring leading Mizrachi singers and composers, past and present, and also discussed the widespread influence of this music on Israeli popular culture today.

 Cantor Fine has been singing Jewish music ever since his days as a boy soprano soloist with Hazzan Hillel Lipsicas’s High Holiday choir in his hometown of Baltimore.
 A graduate of the University of Michigan and the Jewish Theological Seminary, his recordings include settings of the Yom Kippur Service for the Milken Archive Series of Jewish Music and music for the Friday Night Live Service.

-The link for the Zoom sessions will be provided by email closer to the program dates.
-RSVPs for the sessions are requested to Ilene Dorf Manahan at email@example.com.
-If we do not have your e-mail address, please be sure it is included with your RSVP.
-Please direct any questions about the program to either of the Our Jewish World co-chairs: Melanie Levitan (firstname.lastname@example.org) or Ilene Dorf Manahan (email@example.com; 973-722-6896).
+The link for the Zoom sessions was provided by email closer to the program dates.
+RSVPs for the sessions were requested to Ilene Dorf Manahan at firstname.lastname@example.org.